St. Mary Plaza

 Each didactic instructor may develop his or her own grading policy, as long as it complies with program policy regarding grading.
 Didactic instructors may or may not allow repeating of quizzes, worksheets, tests, or other graded material.
 The instructor shall include the grading policy as part of the information available to students.
 Students should reference the online educational platform to determine the instructor’s grading expectations.

-Failure to exhibit the didactic aptitude necessary for the level of educational performance needed to graduate from the program or the demonstration of continued poor didactic performance below 80 percent will suffice for the initiation of the Corrective Action Policy, which may lead to the student’s termination from the program.
+Failure to exhibit the didactic aptitude necessary for the level of educational performance needed to graduate from the program or the demonstration of continued poor didactic performance below 80% will suffice for the initiation of the Corrective Action Policy, which may lead to the student’s termination from the program.

 The instructor’s grading policy shall at least meet the minimum standards identified in this policy.
 All instructors shall use the following grading scale for all classes: